Financial help

 How DMU Money Advice can help

 We are here to provide advice to students on all aspects of money matters.
 If you need help to budget or if you are worried that you will not be able to afford to stay at university, we can help you manage your finances and access funding that you might be eligible to.
-We can also provide advice about keeping your money and identity safe, plus welfare benefits.
+We can also provide advice about keeping your money and identity safe, plus signpost to welfare benefits advice.
 We recognise that money problems can be linked, or lead to mental health concerns, the Mental Health and Money Advice website has some useful resources.

 DMU Support Fund